-This is perhaps the easiest method you can employ to check what RAM Type you have in Windows 10.
+This is the easiest method to check what RAM Type you have in Windows 10.

-However, this method DOES NOT always work.
-I will explain below.
+However, this method only sometimes works.
+I will explain it below for you.

-- Open the start menu and type “Command Prompt” in the search bar.
+- To open the command prompt, open the start menu and type “Command Prompt” in the search bar.

 - Select “Run as Administrator.”
 Make sure you launch the program as an administrator.